5 Best Free Website Builders 2025: The Definitive List

 If you want ecommerce, the Standard plan starts at $29 per month (billed annually).
 The plan allows you to sell up to 500 products – this is disappointing when compared to Square Online which, for the same upgrade cost, permits unlimited products.

 That being said, it doesn’t mean you should lower your standards when looking for a free website builder.
 You can have it all if you know what to look for.
-That’s why we’ve come up with three important questions to ask when looking over the potential candidates for your free website builder:
+That’s why I’ve come up with three important questions to ask when looking over the potential candidates for your free website builder:

 - Do the limitations outweigh the benefits?